MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-adjusting-datacenter-dashboard.md

 ### Adding Aggregated Tiles

-Left or right click the group menu button calls the **Add aggregated tile** menu.
+Left- or right-click the group menu button calls the **Add aggregated tile** menu.
 In this menu, the user can add a performance tile and monitor tile, and rename and remove a group.

 ![Screenshot showing Aggregated tiles.](./media/sql-server-dashboards-management-pack/aggregated-tiles.png)